 The top left quadrant brings us to observational studies.
 This qualitative tool is critical for bringing your field research together and gaining a clear, accurate understanding of your learner audience.

-Another option is participant observation, or going through the learning experience yourself.
+Another option is to go through the learning experience yourself—participant observation is a powerful tool.
 Observe the experience as you go: what’s difficult for you?
 Where did you get stuck?
 Take notes and synthesize your findings right away.

 2. A/B testing

 The top right quadrant focuses on quantitative data that assesses learners’ behaviors.
-These field research methods are indirect and often work best for digital experiences like eLearning.
+These field research tools are indirect and often work best for digital experiences like eLearning.

 A/B testing is hugely beneficial for custom HTML learning experiences.
 A/B testing is a familiar experiment for anyone working in digital spaces: you split your audience into two groups to test a small number of variations to determine which performs better.
 You show version A to one half of your audience and version B to another.
 From there, you can track the data and observe how behaviors differ between the two versions.
 Pretty quickly, you’ll have the information you need to optimize the experience for your learner audience.

 Every tool has its downside, and it’s worth noting that A/B testing is difficult to pull off inside an LMS.
 Another tip: if you’re looking to conduct A/B testing within ILT, be sure the program is robust enough to run the experiment several times and with control and experimental groups.